Rule #238: Good food makes for good times.

 We started our fun Big Kids Night Out at Better Luck Tomorrow which was way too cool for us.
 We definitely felt like the 30 somethings from the suburbs like we were.
 The drinks were divine though!
 I had the Salty Cat.
-I felt like it fit my personality well.
+I felt like it fit my personality well for my Life Lately.

 We also shared the cold Gulf shrimp appetizer!
 Delicious!
 Capers, cucumbers, and a spicy tomato puree.
 I first found out about this place in a Food & Wine magazine probably two years ago!
 It was Number Two on their list of best new restaurants, and I can see why!
 Such a fun and delicious place!

 This place.
 THIS.
 PLACE.
 I’m still dreaming of it and hoping to relive it again soon.
 Maybe this weekend, Jon Boy?
 Pretty please?
 I’ve been a good girl!
 Field & Tides is hands down the BEST restaurant I’ve been to in Houston.